 21. How do you react to constructive criticism?
 How does this feedback help you grow as a counselor?

-Constructive criticism and feedback is crucial to help you learn and grow.
+Constructive criticism and feedback are crucial to help you learn and grow.
 You must be open-minded and willing to listen as a counselor.
 The greatest counselors will take a teacher’s advice and never stop learning about their profession.
 You need to ensure you are willing to receive feedback and implement some changes.
 Then, highlight why this is important for your students.

 When answering this question, you could respond with something along the lines of: “I am always open to feedback.
 In fact, I actively encourage both students and coworkers to give me feedback!
 I see it as a way to improve myself and further help students.
 With that feedback, I can become better aware of my weaknesses so I can address them and become a better counselor as a result.”

 22. How do you overcome stressful moments?
 Stress is an inevitable part of this job, so how does the ASCA Model help you battle stress?
 As a counselor, you will likely be pressured and stressed at numerous points in your career.
-Which strategies do you have with confronting stress both personally and professionally?
+Which strategies do you have for confronting stress both personally and professionally?